Here I've got a list of the most popular cocktails that are most commonly ordered at parties, bars or restaurants.

 Originating in Havana, Cuba, the mojito is a delicious and refreshing cocktail made with rum, fresh lime juice, mint leaves, sugar and sparkling water.
-It is said that the original mojito was a medicinal remedy developed by South American Indians for various tropical illnesses.
+It's popular in the summertime because of how refreshing it is.

 If you’re looking for a delicious minty drink to cool down on a hot day or to serve at your next beach themed party, a mojito fits the bill!
 Try my easy strawberry mojito for a refreshing twist!